Skip to main content

 Invite Members modal showing email input, role selection, and optional team assignment

 Enter one or more email addresses.
 You can use simple addresses (colleague@example.com) or include names (John Doe <john@example.com>).
 Separate multiple addresses with commas.
-Select the role for all invitees—Admin or Member.
+Select the role for all invitees—Admin, Creator, or Collaborator.
 If your workspace uses teams, you can also add invitees directly to specific teams.
 Invitations are sent immediately.
 Each recipient gets an email with a link to join your workspace.
 If your plan has a member cap, invitations count toward that cap before they are accepted.
 The limit is evaluated as:

 When you reach the cap, the invite action is disabled until you upgrade your plan, remove members, or revoke pending invites.